Get the FREE one-click dictionary software for Windows

 Derived forms: bouncings

-See also: healthy, lively
+See also: full of life, healthy, lively, vital

 Antonym: clear